Kim Wŏnbong: Early life

-Kim was born in 1898 in Miryang, South Gyeongsang Province, Korean Empire.
+Kim Wŏnbong was born in 1898, in Miryang, in the South Gyeongsang Province of the Korean Empire.
 He was born to father Kim Chu-ik and mother Yi Kyŏng-nyŏm and into the Gimhae Kim clan.
 In his youth, he studied at a seodang, a traditional Korean school.
 In 1908, he enrolled in a modern-style school.
 In 1910, he attended the Donghwa Middle School.
 In 1913, he attended a school in Seoul.
 In 1916, he was in China, learning the German language.
 In 1918, he enrolled in the University of Nanking.
+In February 1919, he entered the Sinhŭng Military Academy and underwent military education for six months, after which he dropped out of the academy.